-To maintain the academic integrity of the Master's programs and to meet the learning objectives, students are expected to attend all classes, meet all deadlines and be present for examinations.
+AUR's attendance policy requires that students attend a minimum of 70% of required course meetings in order to receive a passing grade.
+Failure to attend 70% of the course will result in an F grade.
+In order to maintain the academic integrity of the Master's programs and to meet the learning objectives, students are expected to attend all classes, meet all deadlines and be present for examinations.

 Absences will undermine the focus of class discussions and student interaction.

 Absences may be excused in exceptional circumstances, on permission of the instructor.
 Socially accepted standards of civility are expected in class.